 One of the most prominent features that set apart apps from plugins is the deployment model.
 The concept of apps was specifically invented with cloud architecture in mind.
 From a DevOps perspective, this means a lot.
 They’re easily containerized and orchestrated with tools like Kubernetes (means of achieving self-managing and self-healing units with all of their dependencies contained within a single package).

 There have been a lot of changes in the PHP world over the past few years regarding how web apps are structured.
 The “classical” way is when the server generates HTML web pages that are being output to the browser, based on the end user’s input.
-Shopware takes a drastically different approach.
+The Shopware app system takes a drastically different approach.

 Instead, upon request Shopware prepares a JSON response (think of it as a data description format).
 This is a characteristic that’s pervasive throughout the platform:

 - The admin panel is developed this way in its entirety,